Hamelin Island: Rabbits

+Some time before 1911, rabbits lived on the island.
+A 1930 edition of the Western Mail has a photograph of the island, and calls it Rabbit Island.

 Wrecks

-The Hamelin Bay was the site of many wrecks, however less have occurred on the island.
+The Hamelin Bay was the site of many wrecks, however fewer have occurred on the island.
 One was in December 1933 of the fishing boat Toba.
 In July 2016, a storm caused a lone sailor to strike rocks in the bay, causing the sailor to abandon ship on a small tender to seek shelter on the island.

 Light

 In 1935 the Island automatic light was planned and proposed, to assist navigators in the area of Cape Leeuwin for a successful negotiation of the journey rounding at the Leeuwin area.